Random Dice!

 If there are no possible moves, why still have to roll the dice?

-Our number generator is blind to the game and the position of the pieces and doesn't know the dice are useless.
-The functionality of it is like a big public red button and a hundred of thousand people press it per second and it just replies with two integers due to its parallel nature, the number generator doesn't know what numbers were generated or will be, therefore this experience is inevitable.
+Our number generator is blind to the game and the position of the pieces, and it doesn't know when the dice are useless.
+Its functionality is like a big public red button that hundreds of thousands of people press every second, and it just replies with two integers.
+Due to its parallel nature, the number generator doesn't know what numbers were generated or will be, so this experience is inevitable.